-Related Party Lease Disclosure
+(f) Related Party Lease Disclosure

-The Company has a gathering and compression agreement with Antero Midstream Corporation, whereby Antero Midstream Corporation receives a low-pressure gathering fee per Mcf, a high-pressure gathering fee per Mcf, and a compression fee per Mcf, in each case subject to adjustments based on the consumer price index.
-If and to the extent the Company requests that Antero Midstream Corporation construct new high pressure lines and compressor stations, the gathering and compression agreement contains minimum volume commitments that require Antero Resources to utilize or pay for 75% of the gathering capacity and 70% of the compression capacity of such new construction for 10 years.
+The Company has a gathering and compression agreement with Antero Midstream, whereby Antero Midstream receives a low-pressure gathering fee per Mcf, a high-pressure gathering fee per Mcf, and a compression fee per Mcf, in each case subject to annual adjustments based on the consumer price index.
+If and to the extent the Company requests that Antero Midstream construct new high pressure lines and compressor stations, the gathering and compression agreement contains options at Antero Midstream's election for either (i) minimum volume commitments that require Antero Resources to utilize or pay for 75% of the high pressure gathering capacity and 70% of the compression capacity of such new construction for 10 years or (ii) a cost of service fee that allows the Antero Midstream to earn a 13% rate of return on such new construction over seven years.

-In December 2019, the Company and Antero Midstream Corporation agreed to extend the initial term of the gathering and compression agreement to 2038 and established a growth incentive fee program whereby low-pressure gathering fees will be reduced from 2020 through 2023 to the extent the Company achieves certain volumetric targets at certain points during such time.
-Upon completion of the initial contract term, the gathering and compression agreement will continue in effect from year to year until such time as the agreement is terminated, effective upon an anniversary of the effective date of the agreement, by either the Company or Antero Midstream Corporation on or before the 180th day prior to the anniversary of such effective date.
-The Company achieved the volumetric targets during each quarter during the year ended December 31, 2020.
-Antero Midstream Corporation has provided rebates of \$48 million for the year ended December 31, 2020.
+In December 2019, the Company and Antero Midstream agreed to extend the initial term of the gathering and compression agreement to 2038 and established a growth incentive fee program whereby low-pressure gathering fees will be reduced from 2020 through 2023 to the extent the Company achieves certain volumetric targets at certain points during such time.
+Upon completion of the initial contract term, the gathering and compression agreement will continue in effect from year to year until such time as the agreement is terminated, effective upon an anniversary of the effective date of the agreement, by either the Company or Antero Midstream on or before the 180th day prior to the anniversary of such effective date.
+The Company achieved the volumetric targets during each quarter for the year ended December 31, 2020, and earned rebates of \$48 million.
+The Company achieved the volumetric target during the fourth quarter of 2021, and earned a rebate of \$12 million.

-For the years ended December 31, 2019 and 2020, gathering and compression fees paid by Antero related to this agreement were \$643 million and \$679 million, respectively.
-As of December 31, 2019 and 2020, \$57 million and \$55 million was included within Accounts payable, related parties, respectively, on the consolidated balance sheet as due to Antero Midstream Corporation related to this agreement.
+For the years ended December 31, 2019, 2020 and 2021, gathering and compression fees paid by Antero related to this agreement were \$643 million, \$679 million and \$705 million, respectively.
+As of December 31, 2020 and 2021, \$55 million and \$54 million was included within Accounts payable, related parties, respectively, on the consolidated balance sheet as due to Antero Midstream related to this agreement.